Charlie Cresswell: Leeds United

 Cresswell was born in Preston, but grew up in York.
 He started his career at Leeds United in 2013, before signing a two-year scholarship with the club in 2018.
 He was included in the League Football Education's The 11 award for under-18 players in June 2019, and signed his first professional contract with the club in September 2019.

 Cresswell made his debut for Leeds on 16 September 2020 against Hull City in the EFL Cup.
 Cresswell extended his contract to summer 2023 on 19 November 2020.
 Cresswell captained the under-23s to the Premier League 2 Division 2 title and was nominated along with teammate Sam Greenwood for the Premier League 2 Player of the Season award.
 Cresswell made his Premier League debut for Leeds United on 25 September 2021 in the starting line-up for the 2–1 defeat against West Ham United at Elland Road.
 In July 2023 Cresswell signed a new four-year contract with Leeds United.

 Millwall (loan)

 On 4 July 2022, Cresswell signed for EFL Championship club Millwall on a season-long loan deal.
 He scored two goals on his debut as Millwall beat Stoke City 2–0 in the first game of the season on 30 July.

 Toulouse

 On 8 July 2024, Cresswell moved to Ligue 1 club Toulouse on a permanent deal for an undisclosed fee.
+On 15 January 2025, he score his first goal for the club in a 2–1 victory over Laval in the Coupe de France.
+A month later, on 9 February, he netted his first Ligue 1 goal in a 2–2 away draw with Auxerre.

+Rennes

+On 4 August 2026, Cresswell joined fellow Ligue 1 side Rennes on loan, with the club reportedly agreeing a deal including a €2.5 million loan fee and an obligation to make the move permanent next year for a fixed €22.5 million, plus up to €3 million in bonuses.